Gorilla LogoHome

 Participants complete two different tasks that switch frequently.
 This differs from alternate task switching as cues indicate which task participants must complete for each trial, rather than switching for alternate trials.
 In this example, participants must either identify colour or shape.
 Reference: Wikipedia

-Digit Span Text Entry - TB2
+Digit Span Number Entry

 Iowa Gambling Task - TB1